rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 - There is a single argument of type StopJobInstanceFromEventSeriesInput.
 - Returns System.String.
+### submittprrequest
+Submit a TPR request.

+- There is a single argument of type SubmitTprRequestInput.
+- Returns System.String.
 ### supportportallogin
 Log in to the Rubrik Support portal using username and password.